flatironinstitute/finufft/README.md

 * next235even for nf's
 * switched pre/post-amp correction from DFT of kernel to F series (FT) of kernel, more accurate
 * Gauss-Legendre quadrature for direct eval of kernel FT, openmp since cexp slow
+* optimize q (# G-L nodes) for kernel FT eval on reg and irreg grids (common.cpp).
+Needs q a bit bigger than like (2-3x the PTR, when 1.57x is expected).
+Why?